 Getting more passionate about the options available we began our adventure together and embarked on the idea for Meithrinfa Y Pelican.
 The name, Y Pelican, came from Mari’s childhood home in Trimsaran, Carmartheshire.
 The 17th century happy home she grew up in had a purely bilingual name and an iconic image.
 “We were looking for a strong and not clichéd name for the business and Y Pelican felt just right.”

 Andrea wanted a logo that was strong yet soft, something that would appeal to young children and so carried out market research on mothers and their children in different groups.
 And her two girls, Emilia and Nell had the final say.
 Choosing Mr. Pelican as he is today.
 Once we found St. Anne’s School in Croft Street we knew the whole idea was meant to be, everything fitted into place and we had the perfect environment to start our Meithrinfa.
 The School, has been part of thousands of Cardiff people’s lives since 1876 will now continue to shape the lives of local children serving as a link into the local Welsh-language primary schools and the new Ysgol Gyfun Gymraeg Bro Edern.

 With the business growing, Mari decided that she had given the business all that she could to make it a success with Andrea and decided to move on.

 The nursery has been passed on to Sara, our passionate manager who has been a part of Y Pelican from the beginning.
 A native West-Walian, Sara came to Cardiff to become a primary school teacher but having spent time in a nursery, she felt this was where she belonged.
-8 years later she is just as passionate about little ones and sees them all as her extended family and hopes to be part of the exciting nursery for years to come with Andrea.
+Now she is just as passionate about little ones and sees them all as her extended family and hopes to be part of the exciting nursery for years to come with Andrea.

 Why Welsh Language?